-Fiscal 2024 Financial and Business Highlights
+Fiscal 2025 Financial and Business Highlights

 Yext empowers businesses to manage their knowledge so they can deliver relevant, actionable answers to consumer questions as well as consistent, accurate and engaging experiences to customers throughout the digital ecosystem.
-Our digital presence platform (also known as the Answers Platform) lets businesses structure and organize information about their brands in our knowledge graph, Yext Content (also known as the Knowledge Graph), which is then delivered across first-and third-party websites and applications through our network of over 200 service and application providers (which we refer to as our Publisher Network).
-These publishers include, among others, Amazon Alexa, Apple Maps, Bing, Cortana, Facebook, Google, Google Assistant, Google Maps, Siri and Yelp.
-Our platform powers all of our key products, including Listings, Reviews, Pages and Search, each with robust analytics capabilities for businesses to easily track performance across customer experiences.
+Our digital presence platform (also known as the Answers Platform) lets businesses structure and organize information about their brands in our knowledge graph, Yext Content (also known as the Knowledge Graph), which is then delivered across first- and third-party websites and applications through our network of over 200 service and application providers, which we refer to as our Publisher Network.
+These publishers include among others, Amazon Alexa, Apple, Bing, Facebook, Google, and Yelp.
+Our platform powers all of our key products, including Listings, Reviews, Pages, Social and Search, each with robust analytics capabilities for businesses to easily track performance across customer experiences.
 It is our mission to empower businesses to easily manage every aspect of their digital presence to make meaningful connections with their customers across every digital touchpoint.
+In August 2024, we completed our acquisition of Hearsay Social, Inc., a digital client engagement platform for financial services ("Hearsay").
+The combination of Yext and Hearsay is intended to produce an end-to-end digital presence platform, combining Yext's cutting-edge digital presence management capabilities with Hearsay's compliance-enabling engagement solutions across social media, websites, text and voice.

-Revenue increased to \$404.3 million for the fiscal year ended January 31, 2024 as compared to \$400.9 million in the fiscal year ended January 31, 2023.
+Revenue increased to \$421.0 million for the fiscal year ended January 31, 2025 as compared to \$404.3 million in the fiscal year ended January 31, 2024, due to our acquisition of Hearsay.
 We continued to be thoughtful with respect to our operating expenses while making investments to deliver products that expand our total addressable market, generate revenue growth and drive sales efficiency.
-Net loss was \$2.6 million for the fiscal year ended January 31, 2024, compared to net loss of \$65.9 million in the fiscal year ended January 31, 2023.
-Adjusted EBITDA was \$54.6 million for the fiscal year ended January 31, 2024, compared to \$15.8 million in the fiscal year ended January 31, 2023.
+Net loss was \$27.9 million for the fiscal year ended January 31, 2025, compared to net loss of \$2.6 million in the fiscal year ended January 31, 2024.
+Adjusted EBITDA was \$67.0 million for the fiscal year ended January 31, 2025, compared to \$54.6 million in the fiscal year ended January 31, 2024.
 Readers are encouraged to review the Appendix for additional information regarding Adjusted EBITDA and a reconciliation of Adjusted EBITDA to net loss.
-We believe we have maintained a strong balance sheet in fiscal 2024 that positions us well in the current economic environment ending fiscal 2024 with cash and cash equivalents of \$210.2 million.
+We believe we have maintained a strong balance sheet in fiscal 2025 that positions us well in the current economic environment ending fiscal 2025 with cash and cash equivalents of \$123.1 million.

 We also continued to execute on our strategy.
-Highlights of Yext's operational results for fiscal 2024 include:
+Highlights of Yext's operational results for fiscal 2025 include: